maktoobgar/go_template/README.md

 <img src="images/golang.png"></img>
 </p>

-At this project, I'm trying to create a fully extendable golang template webservice structure with **Clean** structure and come up with a reusable, nice and scalable template for any backend project and ofcourse reusable codes and completely separate packages.
+At this project, I'm trying to create a fully extendable golang template webservice structure with **Clean** architecture and come up with a reusable, nice and scalable template for any backend project and ofcourse reusable codes and completely separate packages.
 In this template project I try to imagine different scenarios and test everything for open source community and ofcourse for my future projects.

 If you do love to contribute, please do, I appreciate it.

 And ofcourse don't forget to read [CONTRIBUTING](/CONTRIBUTING.md) file to know about how to contribute in this project.

-## Our Goals
+## Goals

 If you think something is missing in this list, create an issue and inform me about it.